 The Credentialing Committee may meet on a monthly basis but no less than quarterly, unless otherwise specified by physician voting members or in the committee charter.
-Meetings and decision making may take place in the form of real-time virtual meetings (e.g. video conferencing, WebEx).
+Meetings and decision making may take place in the form of real-time virtual meetings (e.g. video conferencing, or web conference with audio).
 Meetings may not be conducted through email.